smartgic/ansible-role-prepi/README.md

 `prepi` stands for "Prepare Pi".

 **First, a major, MAJOR caveat**: You are responsible of the choices made with this role, you decide which firmware[1], which EEPROM[2] you want to use.
-The same rule applies to the overclocking[3] feature.
+The same rule applies to the overclocking[3] feature. **Remember that overclocking requires a proper active cooling system.**

 That being said, this role performs the following tasks _(depending your wishes)_: